Caitlyn has a passion for food and fitness, two things that can compliment each other—or not!

-Tips on How to Stay Healthy at the Office
+8 Tips to Stay Healthy at the Office

-Having a desk job can be detrimental to one's health because it keeps the body in one position for hours on end, locking up muscles, weakening joints, and forming blood clots.
+Having a desk job can be detrimental to your health; keeping the body in one position for hours on end locks up muscles, weakens joints, and can even cause blood clots.
 It allows people to eat out more often than they normally would as well, leading to weight gain and muscle loss.

 Read on to discover easy ways to keep on track and stay ahead of the game, even while in the office.